+- a.

-- a. [] No. If no, describe when and how it was most recently determined that there were no weaknesses in the Lead Agency's internal controls. - [x] Yes.
+No. If no, describe when and how it was most recently determined that there were no weaknesses in the Lead Agency's internal controls.
+Click or tap here to enter text. - b.
+Yes.
 If yes, what were the indicators?
 How did you use the information to strengthen your internal controls?
 TWC's Internal Audit Division reviewed the ARPA Stabilization grant which TWC implemented through the CCRF.
 Based on this review, TWC enhanced its internal controls.